dRaiser/drtimetracker/README.md

 # drtimetracker
-Really simple Mono/GTK# based time tracker
+Really simple Mono/GTK# based time tracker.

-Support three levels of tasks.
+Supports three levels of tasks.

 Press Play/Pause button to start/stop tracking selected task.
 You can also double-click on task name.